r-Techsupport/rTS_Wiki/docs/guides/Important-drivers-to-download.md

 ## Drivers/Applications you need to download:

+### Custom builds:
 To find most necessary drivers, you would need to head to the motherboard page.
 This can easily be found by searching for `<Company name> <Motherboard model> drivers` in a search engine, for example: `ASUS TUF X670e Plus Wifi drivers`.

 {: .info .info-icon }
 > Different Motherboard variants<br/>
 > Note that some motherboards have the WiFi variant named differently to their standard products. `ASUS TUF X670e Plus Wifi` is a different motherboard to simply `ASUS TUF X670e Plus`!

-{: .info .info-icon }
-> Laptops and prebuilts<br/>
+### Laptops and prebuilts:

-> For laptops and prebuilts, the same logic also applies.
+For laptops and prebuilts, the same logic also applies.
 If from an OEM like HP and Dell, search up your laptop and exact model, for example `Dell Vostro 7590 drivers`.

+If you are unaware of what your laptop/prebuilt model is, you can easily find it the following ways (Note the following only applies to OEM devices):
+    - Search up `System Information` in the Windows search bar, or `sysinfo`, select the first option.
+The laptop information will be displayed there in the `System Model name` field.
+If not displayed, refer to the next question.
+    - Search up `dxdiag` in the search bar, run it (its alternate name is directX diagnostics tool), the first page will tell you the model of your laptop/prebuilt in the `System model` secion.

+### System Integrators / Unknown motherboard:
-To find the laptop/prebuilt model exactly, refer to the FAQ below.
-Do note that non-OEM prebuilts, such as Origin PC, Build Redux, etc. utilize commercial products so the previous points apply instead.
+If you have a non-OEM prebuilt, particularly system integrators such as Origin PC, Build Redux, chances are they are utilizing standard commercial components in which case the motherboard model will yield results instead.

+If you don't know the motherboard model, search up `System Information` in the Windows search bar, or `sysinfo`, select the first option.
+The laptop information will be displayed there in the `Baseboard product` field.

+Alternatively, running Specify will also tell you the necessary information: https://spec-ify.com/download.

 ### Important drivers: